Zaid-NA3120/Path-Planning-for-Differential-Wheeled-robot/README.md

 - Slope between $p_{i-1}$ and $p_{i+1}$
 - Slope between $p_{i-1}$ and $p_{i}$

 If the difference between the two slopes is below a threshold, then the middle point is considered to be part of a straight line and can be discarded and the procedure is repeated with the point $p_{i+1}$ as the middle point.
-Else the middle point is kept and the window of calculation is moved by one point.
+Otherwise, the middle point is kept and the window of calculation is moved by one point.

+Finally, since most advanced control approaches require the full trajectory to ensure accurate tracking, we use spline functions to construct polynomials that represent the path as a function of time.
+This way, we can get polynomials that represent the velocity and acceleration of the robot.

 ### Controller Design